dcdpr/did-btcr2/mdbook/src/beacons/aggregate-beacons.md

 ### Step 1: Create Aggregation Cohort

-Creating an [Aggregation Cohort] requires that the [Aggregation Service] define the conditions for it, advertise it, and accept enrollment by [Aggregation Participants][Aggregation Participant].
+Creating an [Aggregation Cohort] requires that the [Aggregation Service] define the conditions for it, advertise the new cohort to prospective [Aggregation Participants][Aggregation Participant], and accept enrollment.

 When defining an [Aggregation Cohort], the [Aggregation Service] can define conditions such as: